 Recognizing the warning signs of a student in distress does not require special training or expertise.
-It does, however, require an awareness of what to look for.
+It does, however, require awareness.

 Academic

 - A dramatic drop in academic performance and/or GPA - Continual seeking of unusual accommodations (extensions for papers, exams, etc.) - Papers that have themes of hopelessness, despair, or rage - Inappropriate disruption of the classroom - Persistent absence from class; missed appointments